Vishal-sys-code/Algorithmic-ToolBox/README.md

 # Algorithmic-ToolBox
-This repository contains all solutions for the course [Algorithmic Toolbox](https://www.coursera.org/learn/algorithmic-toolbox) offered on Coursera.
-The assignment solutions are in Python3.
+This repository contains all solutions and the resources for the course [Algorithmic Toolbox](https://www.coursera.org/learn/algorithmic-toolbox) offered on Coursera.
+The assignment solutions are in CPP and Java.

 **Disclaimer:** The below solutions are **for reference only**.
 Please design and implement your own algorithms to pass the course.